-Rundgren proves he can do everything on his double-album magnum opus: rock, pop, ballads and comedy.
-He plays all the instruments too.
+Rundgren proves he can play anything and do everything: rock, pop, ballads and comedy.

 My favorite song on Something/Anything? is…